reinhardt/writing/Chrysanthemum/fallen-angel-en.md

 Fischer dismounted, and together they walked towards the ship.
 “There was a prophecy that these ships would come and defeat the enemy.
 They arrived just a few weeks ago, and they've wreaked havoc on the Cruachar since.”

-“Where did they come from?”
+“A prophecy?”
+Silk looked at him incredulously, but he seemed to be serious.
+“Well.
+Where did they come from?”

 “No one knows exactly.
 They arrived at Brixton from the rough direction of Virgo, but it's unclear where they set out.”

 Silk had a lot of questions, but she decided to save them for later.
 She also didn't point out the obvious fact that one of these mysterious saviour ships had just been shot down.
 As they came closer she noticed that there was no discernible cockpit.
 “Could it be that they're unmanned?”

+He shrugged.
 “It's possible.
 They haven't communicated with us, they're only sending encrypted signals among themselves.”
 He stopped and frowned.
 “Hang on, let me check something.”
 He stared into the distance for a while.
 “Yes, just as I thought - it has a clear-text interface open right now.
 Probably an emergency measure.”

 For a moment Silk couldn't make sense of what he said, then she realized that he must have a communications implant that let him connect to the ship.
 “So you can talk to it?”

 “Not quite.”
 He shook his head.
 “It's asking for credentials.
 But I can try a few things.
 Give me a minute.”

 He put on his vacant stare again.
 Silk walked a few steps closer to the ship, then stopped.
 It was still giving off heat.
 They wouldn't be able to touch it for quite a while.
 The wireless interface that Fischer had found was certainly their best bet.
 She wondered how much time they had.
 She turned to look in the direction of the city, but it was hidden behind the hills.
 It was some way off, but the vessel would probably have shown up on some radar or something.
 As she let her gaze wander over the landscape, she heard a whining noise.
 It was growing louder, and when she realized that it sounded like a motor it was already coming into view over a rise.
 It was a small vehicle, and it was going pretty fast considering the rough terrain.
 “Shit.”
 She ducked behind a small bush.
 She could make out two people - human - inside something like a buggy.
-There was a chance that they were just random civilians like her and this Fischer guy.
+There was a chance that they were just random civilians, like her and this Fischer guy.
 But they could also be mercenaries working for the occupation force.
 Best not to take any chances.
 However, there was no place to hide, and even with the horse they could not outrun this vehicle.
 She eyed the bush in front of her and reluctantly stood up straight.
 “Fischer.”
 She turned around, but he was still staring into the distance.
 “This is turning into a party.”

 “Just a second.”
 He held up a hand.
 “I think I've got something.”